-2. Also rinse and soak ½ cup rice in water for 30 minutes.
+2. Also rinse and soak ½ cup of rice in water for 30 minutes.

 4. Heat oil in the pressure cooker.
-Lower the flame and add the red chili powder, asafoetida (hing) and salt.
+Lower the flame and add 1 to 2 pinch of red chili powder, 1 pinch of asafoetida (hing) and salt as required.

 5. Quickly stir and fry for a couple of seconds.

 7. Stir the chana dal with the rest of the spices.

 8. Add 1 cup water and stir again.

 9. Pressure cook for 1 to 2 whistles or about 6 minutes.
 You can also cook the dal for 1 whistle and then check.
 If not cooked then cook for 1 more whistle.
 Remember the dal should not be mushy.
 Once the pressure settles down on its own, remove the lid.
 The chana dal should be cooked and also should be separate.

 10. Drain the rice.

 11. Add the rice to the cooked chana dal in the pressure cooker.